Tips from Fernwood Fitness to achieve your 2021 fitness goal

 These are both great goals to start a healthier lifestyle in the new year, and while they are usually filled with good intentions, sometimes people start their new routine a little too zealously.
 And often, this is where many of us go wrong.
 But there are a few ways to give yourself a better chance of sticking to your goal in the new year and beyond.

 Slow and steady

 Staying committed to your goal, especially at the start of the year in the peak of summer can be really tough.
-Often, we hit the ground running on January 1, only to revert back to our previous behaviour by the end of the month.
+Often, we hit the ground running on January 1, only to revert back to our previous behaviour by the end of the summer.
 This is not something to feel down or deflated by; you should feel proud of yourself for at least giving it a go.

 When working towards a lifestyle change, such as improving your fitness, it takes practice, perseverance and sometimes a few bumps in the road before you get to where you’re heading.
 It also helps if you take it slow and steady, rather than overhauling your entire lifestyle in one go.

 When it comes to making a positive and permanent change in your life, start by making small changes.
 If your goal is to improve your fitness, make a plan to hit the gym a few times, and perhaps a walk or Pilates or alternating days.

 To get started, try out some fun classes like Zumba or spend time with a personal trainer to develop a fitness routine.
 It’s important that you do exercises that you enjoy, and that you don’t push yourself beyond your limits.
 Sweating it out at the gym every day can be too much pressure on your body and mind, especially if you’re new to the scene.
 If you push yourself too hard too quickly, this can also lead to burn out.

 Remember to celebrate